youkwhd/youkwhd.com/assets/_posts/majoring-compsci-yet-self-taught.md

 ## on a trip long way from home

-i am currently a student (_wow free information_), don't know how this will end up, but, it is what it is so wish me luck roasting silently.
+i am currently a student, don't know how this will end up, but, it is what it is so wish me luck roasting silently.